 - Universidad Autonoma de Chiriqui (Autonomic University of Chiriqui) or UNACHI

-- Metrobus: this are buses which travel across the main streets of Panama City.
-It cost 25 cents per ride, which has to be paid using a rechargeable card. http://www.mibus.com.pa/
+- Metrobus: these are buses that travel across the main streets of Panama City.
+It costs 25 cents per ride, which has to be paid using a rechargeable card. http://www.mibus.com.pa/

 - Metro: There is only one line that connects Albrook Mall to San Isidro.
 Soon to be open is the second line from Nuevo Tocumen to San Miguelito.
 You need to buy a rechargeable card to use it. (wich is the same as the metrobus). http://www.elmetrodepanama.com/linea-1/

 - Taxi: All the taxis are painted in yellow so they are unmistakable.
 There are private taxi companies where you can call and the taxi picks you up wherever you are.

 - UBER or Cabify: as the other countries, you can download the app to go to any point in the city.
 With UBER you can paid with cash or credit card, but with Cabify you can only pay with credit card.